lewis1190/weather-app-hackathon-team-3/README.md

 ### Leftovers / Cut Features / Other TODOs / Tech Debt

 - **Map Integration**: Initially, we wanted to integrate a map feature using the [MapBox](https://www.mapbox.com/) library to allow users to visually select locations, and visually display the conditions on a map.
 However, due to time constraints, this feature was not implemented in the final version.
 - **Consolidation of API Functions / Deprecating the "Search By City" function**: When building the foundation code for the site, we created two separate functions to fetch weather data: one for searching by city name, and another for searching by geographic coordinates (latitude and longitude).
-However, after further consideration, we realized that the "Search By City" function was deprecated by the OpenWeatherMap API in favor of using geographic coordinates.
+During development, we realized that the "Search By City" function was deprecated by the OpenWeatherMap API in favor of using geographic coordinates.
 If we wanted to search by city, we should use their Geocoding API to convert city names into coordinates, and then use those coordinates to fetch the weather data.
 This consolidation would streamline our codebase and enforce DRY coding principles.
 Due to time constraints, we were unable to implement this change before the project deadline.
 - **Repo-wide JSDoc Documentation**: Inside our `saved-locations.js` file, we use JSDoc comments to document our functions and variables.
 However, we did not have time to implement this documentation style across the entire codebase.
 This is something we would like to address in future iterations of the project to improve code maintainability and clarity.

 A live version of the site can be accessed [via GitHub Pages](https://lewis1190.github.io/weather-app-hackathon-team-3/).